 Where are the exhibition venues in Venice?

-During the Biennale, there are many side events, concerts, music, theater and other exhibitions throughout the city.
-However, as already mentioned above, the Giardini and the Arsenale are the centerpieces of the Biennale.
-The two events are within walking distance of each other, about 10 minutes apart.
+During the Biennale, there are many side events, concerts, music, theater, and other exhibitions throughout the city.
+However, as mentioned above, the heart of the Biennale is the Giardini and the Arsenale.
+The two venues are about a 10-minute walk apart.

 Giardini della Biennale

-The Giardini of the Venice Biennale are gardens renowned for their art and architecture, located about 2 kilometers west of St. Mark’s Square, in the Castello district.
-Here you will find the numerous pavilions dedicated to the participating nations.
-The walk there takes about 25 minutes.
-The gardens were laid out at the beginning of the 19th century at the request of Napoleon Bonaparte and should not be confused with the Giardini Reali, which are also small gardens and places of tranquility, not far from the hustle and bustle of the nearby Piazza San Marco with its unique attractions, especially St. Mark’s Basilica and the Doge’s Palace.
+The Giardini of the Venice Biennale are gardens renowned for art and architecture, located about 2 kilometers west of St. Mark’s Square in the Castello district.
+Here you will find numerous pavilions dedicated to the participating nations.
+It takes about 25 minutes to walk here.
+The gardens were laid out at the beginning of the 19th century at the request of Napoleon Bonaparte and should not be confused with the Giardini Reali, which are also small gardens and places of tranquility, not far from the hustle and bustle of nearby Piazza San Marco with its unique sights, especially St. Mark’s Basilica and the Doge’s Palace.

 Arsenale

-In addition to the event at the Giardini in Castello, a themed exhibition can be seen at the Arsenale, put together by the respective curators.
-Tickets are valid for both venues of the Biennale.
+In addition to the event in the Giardini in Castello, visitors can see a themed exhibition in the Arsenale, which has been put together by the respective curatorial team.
+Tickets are valid for both Biennale venues.

 How do you get to the exhibition venues?